How to Find All Pages on a Website – 8 Easy Ways

 See the visualized site structure

-Besides, you can examine your visual sitemap in the Site Structure > Visualization which shows relations between all your URLs.
+Besides, you can examine your visual sitemap in Site Structure > Visualization, which shows relations between all your URLs.
 The interactive map allows you to add or remove pages and links to adjust your site structure.
 You can recalculate the Internal PageRank value and check the Pageviews (as tracked by your Google Analytics).

 Visualization of the site structure